Skill Demand Index

 Which roles need Data Integrity most:

-Data Analysis positions drive 50% of demand.
-Marketing also frequently list Data Integrity as a requirement.
-Skills commonly paired with Data Integrity include Marketing Knowledge and Communication Skills.
+Data Analysis positions drive 40% of demand.
+Other and Marketing also frequently list Data Integrity as a requirement.
+Skills commonly paired with Data Integrity include Data Analytics and SQL.

 Depth Level Distribution